systematic-magic/aop/references.rst

 14.5.
 Websites
 ==============

 14.5.1.
 There is no standard for website references.
+Authors are allowed to accompany a web link with any information they think appropriate.

+14.5.2.
+Check that website link is valid (i.e. it points to the referenced web resources, rather to error or other not relevant page).

+If the link is not valid, please contact author to provide a working link.

 14.6.
 Books and reports